timothyhull/breadpool-self-eval/docs/game_video_clips.md

     === "Importance :material-cursor-default-click:"

-        - While this decision may seem trivial, this game was closely contested and I felt the doubt I had about whether or not the contact initiated by Black #63 was sufficient to justify a penalty justified a no-call.
+        - While this decision may seem trivial, this game was closely contested and I felt the doubt I had about whether or not the contact initiated by Black #63 was sufficient to justify a penalty necessitated a no-call.
         - I make every effort to keep skaters on the track and in competition unless I am 100% certain an action or actions meet the criteria to warrant a penalty.
         - After reviewing the video later in the day, I believe I made the correct call.